moneymikeMD/iron-cache-plugin/README.md

 Build
 ---

-To build this currently, clone this repo and then build this project using SBT.
+To build from source, clone this repo and then build this project using SBT.

     git clone https://github.com/tmwtmp100/iron-cache-plugin.git iron-cache
     cd iron-cache